mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type ProvisioningArtifactId: string
     :param ProvisioningArtifactId: **[REQUIRED]**

       The identifier of the provisioning artifact.
-This is sometimes referred to as the product version.